akashcp8943/Bootstrapresume/README.md

 # Bootstrap Resume
-Created a duplicate resume  using Bootstrap
+Created a duplicate resume  using Bootstrap.